top of page

 TYPES OF ASSESSMENT:

 To start with, I recommend two types of assessing.
-What we called "Dipstick" assessments, which was done on a fairly regular basis during work time and "Portfolio Day" which was done 2-5 times a school year, after every 6 or so finished projects.
+"Dipstick" assessments, which are done on a fairly regular basis during work time, and "Portfolio Day" which was done 2-5 times a school year, after every 6 or so finished projects.

-Also, there is formal assessments which usually involve some kind of paper work, and informal assessments which are usually just a verbal evaluation or feedback.
+Also, there are formal assessments which usually involve some kind of paperwork, and informal assessments which are usually just a verbal evaluation or feedback.

 DIPSTICK ASSESSMENT: INFORMAL